Great to have you with us on yet another excursion into broadcast excellence.

 And they don't think this is a war.

-They think that terrorism is just a bunch of disappointed, disaffected social outcasts who are poor because the United States has been stealing all the resources from their countries, and this is the only way they can lash out and make their grievances known.
+They think that terrorism is just a bunch of disappointed, disaffected social outcasts who are poor because the United States has been stealing all the resources from their countries.

 Did that sound gay?

-It sounded sensitive.
+No, it sounded sensitive.

-It it sounded it sounded it sounded wimpish.
+It sounded wimpish.

-You know people where did this word wimp come from, Rush?
+You know, people, where did this word wimp come from, Rush?

 Where did it originate?